CP1404/Practicals/prac_03/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.

-- Do not zip up your files.
-- Please submit each file separately.
-- Ensure each file has the correct/exact name, including the extension.
-- Ensure your code is not commented-out (only comments should be commented).

-All your work must be committed and pushed to your GitHub account.
+Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 Files required:

-- Please type the URL of your GitHub practicals repository in the text box when you submit your practical on LearnJCU.
 - `string_formatting.py`
 - `randoms.py`
 - `capitalist_conrad.py`